 “terms and conditions” means the terms and conditions set out below.

-“ticketless” means a ticket consisting of a unique code which must be presented on the train.
+“paperless” means a ticket consisting of a reference code which must be presented on the train.

 1. Application of terms and conditions

 1.1.
 The terms and conditions contained within this document apply when you, the customer, purchase a ticket through us, Loco2 Ltd.

 2.1.
 Loco2 provides an independent and impartial web-based service that enables you to search for and purchase train tickets from multiple rail operators, including UK train operating companies, SNCF (France), Deutsche Bahn (Germany) and Renfe (Spain).

 2.2.
 Loco2 acts as an agent or sub-agent and only holds responsibility for placing an order on your behalf with the relevant carrier.